zuora/sdk-java-samples/doc/models/subscription-plan-create-request.md

-# Subscription Plan
+# Subscription Plan Create Request

-A SubscriptionPlan is a container for a collection of [SubscriptionItems](/doc/models/subscription-item.md) and is the response returned by [CreateSubscriptionPlan](/doc/subscription-plan-api.md#create-subscription-plan), [UpdateSubscriptionPlan](/doc/subscription-plan-api.md#update-subscription-plan) and [GetSubscriptionPlan](/doc/subscription-plan-api.md#get-subscription-plan).
+Describes a request to create a subscription using CreateSubscription.

 ## Fields